Becoming a certified PADI diver can open the door to many underwater careers. You could dive into a career in science, exploration or entertainment.

 Running a dive resort or PADI dive shop is an excellent career path if you have strong leadership abilities.

-Management duties can include overseeing training on PADI dive courses and organising scuba trips, as well as handling guest relations, accounting, and a team of staff.
+Management duties can include overseeing training on PADI dive courses and organising scuba trips, as well as handling guest relations, accounting and a team of staff.

 You can find these management positions all around the world.
 Perks can include accommodation and meals, as well as additional training in areas such as boat handling or compressor repair.
 Eventually, you can accumulate the knowledge you need to open your own dive resort.

 Do you have a flair for the dramatic?
 If the answer is yes, then you could take your PADI scuba skills to Hollywood!

-Yes, you heard right, you could use your diving abilities to execute underwater stunts for films, television, commercials, or music videos.
+Yes, you heard right, you could use your diving abilities to execute underwater stunts for films, television, commercials or music videos.

-Professional divers in the entertainment industry can be responsible for coordinating water stunts, and making sure everyone is safe on set, or they can appear on screen themselves as extras or body doubles.
+Professional divers in the entertainment industry can be responsible for coordinating water stunts and making sure everyone is safe on set, or they can appear on screen themselves as extras or body doubles.

 Stunt diver jobs are competitive.
 To demonstrate your knowledge of water safety, you should aim to complete as many PADI certification levels as possible.
 In particular, the PADI Rescue Diver and PADI Enriched Air Diver certifications will come in handy for this profession.